Dog Walker Health and Safety Templates

 Dog walkers should adapt routes, carry essentials, and adjust schedules during extreme weather.

-Conditions such as heavy rain, snow, ice, or high heat all create risks for both walkers and dogs.
+Conditions such as heavy rain, snow, ice, or hot conditions all create risks for both walkers and dogs.
 Reducing walk times, choosing safer routes, carrying water, and wearing suitable clothing are all simple ways to stay safe.
-Our Dog Walker Risk Assessment Template includes weather-related hazards and example controls, so you can plan ahead and keep your business running safely all year round.

 Dog walking businesses should have public liability insurance and, if staff are employed, employer’s liability insurance.

 Public liability insurance covers you if a dog in your care causes injury or damage, while employer’s liability insurance is required if you employ others.
 Additional cover, such as vehicle insurance or pet insurance, may also be useful depending on your services.
-Supporting these policies with documents such as our Health and Safety Policy Template and Dog Walker Risk Assessment Template strengthens your compliance and professionalism.
+It’s important to seek independent insurance advice to ensure you have the right level and type of cover for your specific business activities.